Anaphylaxis: History

-The conditions of anaphylaxis has been known since ancient times.
+The conditions of anaphylaxis have been known since ancient times.
 French physician François Magendie had described how rabbits were killed by repeated injections of egg albumin in 1839.
 However, the phenomenon was discovered by two French physiologists Charles Richet and Paul Portier.
 In 1901, Albert I, Prince of Monaco requested Richet and Portier join him on a scientific expedition around the French coast of the Atlantic Ocean, specifically to study on the toxin produced by cnidarians (like jellyfish and sea anemones).
 Richet and Portier boarded Albert's ship Princesse Alice II for ocean exploration to make collections of the marine animals.

 Richet and Portier extracted a toxin called hypnotoxin from their collection of jellyfish (but the real source was later identified as Portuguese man o' war) and sea anemone (Actinia sulcata).
 In their first experiment on the ship, they injected a dog with the toxin in an attempt to immunise the dog, which instead developed a severe reaction (hypersensitivity).
-In 1902, they repeated the injections in their laboratory and found that dogs normally tolerated the toxin at first injection, but on re-exposure, three weeks later with the same dose, they always developed fatal shock.
+In 1902, they repeated the injections in their laboratory and found that dogs normally tolerated the toxin at the first injection, but on re-exposure, three weeks later with the same dose, they always developed fatal shock.
 They also found that the effect was not related to the doses of toxin used, as even small amounts in secondary injections were lethal.
-Thus, instead of inducing tolerance (prophylaxis) which they expected, they discovered effects of the toxin as deadly.
+Thus, instead of inducing tolerance (prophylaxis), which they expected, they discovered effects of the toxin as deadly.